openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 higher availability can be achieved by hosting user defined alerting rules on the user workload Prometheus instances.

-This is enabled by setting a label on the PrometheusRule custom resource which is deployed by the user.
+This is enabled by setting the label `openshift.io/cluster-monitoring-target: "prometheus"` on the PrometheusRule custom resource which is deployed by the user.
 Prometheus Operator then dispatches the deployment of this rule on the user workload monitoring Prometheus instance rather than on the Thanos Ruler instance.
 For this use case just one system is critical for alerts to work: